-During FY23, we identified 450 suppliers for modern slavery risk screening against the GSI criteria.
-64 high- and mediuminherent risk suppliers were engaged and requested to complete a modern slavery pre-qualification questionnaire and evidence their supply chain and risk control framework, which resulted in one per cent classified as high residual risk and five per cent classified as moderate residual risk.
+During FY24, we identified 374 suppliers for modern slavery risk screening against the GSI criteria.
+All the new suppliers were requested to complete a modern slavery pre-qualification questionnaire and evidence their supply chain and risk control framework, which resulted in one per cent classified as high residual risk and four per cent classified as moderate residual risk.

 The residual risk rating is dependent on the responses of the questionnaire, evaluation of the supplier's certifications, statements and/or frameworks and their maturity in its modern slavery processes.
-We then engage the relevant stakeholders to implement controls such as modern slavery compliance in our contracts and to manage and monitor the risk
+We then engage the relevant stakeholders to implement controls such as modern slavery compliance in our contracts and to manage and monitor the risk.

-The assessment of the HBF supply chain completed during 2023 highlighted the procurement categories with higher potential modern slavery risks (marketing apparel and merchandise products, technology consumables and hardware products, personal protective equipment and cleaning products and consumables used in HBF's corporate office and branch network).
+The assessment of the HBF supply chain completed during 2024 highlighted the procurement categories with higher potential modern slavery risks (marketing apparel and merchandise products, technology consumables and hardware products, personal protective equipment and cleaning products and consumables used in HBF's corporate office and branch network)

 As HBF progresses its strategic initiatives and diversifies into health services, we recognise the health insurance business operations are distinct from health services.

-HBF extended its assessment of its operations to include contractual arrangements with West Australian hospital providers and will work further with these organisations to understand their modern slavery risks, Hospital providers outside Western Australia are managed through an agent where the agreements have contractual controls in place for specific providers to address the modern slavery assessment required.
+HBF extended its assessment of its operations to include contractual arrangements with West Australian hospital providers and will work further with these organisations to understand their modern slavery risks.
+Hospital providers outside Western Australia are managed through an agent where the agreements have contractual controls in place for specific providers to address the modern slavery assessment required.